Lucas County Children's Home

 Today, Lucas County is home to a diverse population and continues to be an important center for industry and commerce in Ohio.
 The region's rich history and cultural heritage can be seen in its historical landmarks, museums, and institutions dedicated to preserving and celebrating the county's past.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Lucas County, Ohio.
+This timeline provides a concise overview of the key events in the history of Lucas County, Ohio.